university-of-york/research-it-documentation/docs/source/beginners_guide/linux-shell.rst

 To delete directories use the ``rmdir`` (remove directory) command.

 .. code-block:: console
-    :caption: Deleting directories and their contents
+    :caption: deleting directories and their contents

     -bash-4.1$ rmdir dira
     rmdir: failed to remove `dira': Directory not empty